Skip to contents

 3. Extract the ZIP file

-4. Install the fonts:
+4. Install the fonts

-After manual installation, restart R to make the fonts available.
+Remember to restart R to make the fonts available.

-For the best graphics quality, install the ragg package:
+For the best graphics quality, install the ragg package.

 Configure RStudio (Optional)